 Way way back in 2000 when we were all just discovering lattes and Starbucks, Caffè Artigiano opened on the corner of Pender and Thurlow.
 Their push was for Italian-style coffee close to Vancouver’s ocean-front.
 They’ve since opened 11 cafes around the city, one in Victoria, and two in Calgary.
 The newest popped up in the lobby of the Opus Hotel while we were staying there!
-In all my time of drinking Artigiano lattes, I’ve only every tasted one bad one… they’re pretty consistent.
+In all my time of drinking Artigiano lattes, I’ve only ever tasted one bad one… they’re pretty consistent.

 2. REVOLVER (25 Cambie Street)

 I learned a huge lesson with Revolver… about science, taste, acidity, and coffee quality.
 When I first wrote about this cafe I didn’t have a lot of nice things to say.
-But I kept going back and one day talked to the barristas about my experience.
-That’s when I learned about the science of coffee and they found a blend combo that worked for my palate.
+But I kept going back and one day talked to the baristas about my experience.
+That’s when I learned about the science of coffee and they found a blended combo that worked for my palate.
 From that point on I made a daily trek out of my way to feed my Revolver addiction.

-There once was a time when La Niña and I headed to Musette for one of their corn and gluten free brownies.
+There once was a time when La Niña and I headed to Musette for one of their corn and gluten-free brownies.
 La Niña had a party to attend the next morning and I had forgotten to pick up a treat that she could bring so she wouldn’t feel left out.
 It was 10-minutes after close and the people working still let us in the door.
 The till was closed but they gave La Niña two brownies for the next day.
 This is the kind of place Musette is and I tell everyone I encounter that it is the best cafe in Vancouver.